huggingface/blog/swift-coreml-llm.md

 ### Tokenizers

 Tokenization solves two complementary tasks: adapt text input to the tensor format used by the model and convert results from the model back to text.
-There's a lot of nuances involved, for example:
+The process is nuanced, for example:

 - Do we use words, characters, groups of characters or bytes?
 - How should we deal with lowercase vs uppercase letters?
 Should we even deal with the difference?